2004 Jeep Grand Cherokee Evap System Diagram

 If your EVAP system has a problem, you will likely see your check engine light come on.
 You may also smell a strong odor of gasoline, especially after fueling your vehicle.
 Difficulty starting the engine or a decrease in fuel efficiency can also indicate a problem with your EVAP system.

-Also Read: Common Problems With Mercedes E220: Troubleshooting Tips and Solutions
+Also Read: Common Problems With Volvo Xc70

 Final Thoughts